AditP123/FL_LARYNGEAL/README.md

 ## Directory Structure

-Your project should be organized as follows.
+The project should be organized as follows.
 The `laryngeal_dataset` is not included in this repository and should be placed manually.

 ```
 .